Arshu/AssembleWebApps/README.md

 # Online Demo

 Some intersting links to showcase the abstraction.
-View the Inspect hidden Toolbar to know other features
+View the hidden Inspect Toolbar at the top to know other features

 Main Page explaining the abstraction
 #### Main : https://appgui.fly.dev